4neesh/DevBlog/src/posts/004PackagingMaven.md

 <br>
 <h4>Conclusion</h4>
 <p>
-Packaging and logging are both frequent utilities to implement into our applications; they are two important foundations to any new application we build to enable transparency and ease of use to the application.<br>
+Packaging and logging are both frequent utilities to implement in our applications; they are two important foundations to any new application we build to enable transparency and ease of use to the application.<br>
 The example we have used has only touched upon the various message types and formatting that is available with Log4J.
 I would encourage you to explore Log4J functionality
  <a target = "_blank" href="https://logging.apache.org/log4j/2.x/manual/index.html">here</a> to enhance your logging to be succinct and effective.<br>
 If you would like to implement logging across your application with enhanced control and structure, please visit my blog on aspect-orientated-programming <a target = "_blank" href="https://aneesh.co.uk/implementing-aop-in-your-spring-application">here</a>.<br>